rxv3774/WebCheckers/docs/DesignDoc.md

 ## Testing

-> _This section will provide information about the testing performed
-> and the results of the testing._
+Some of the tests that are performed: checking if the constructors creates the object correctly, stores the attributes accordingly, checking to see if the getter methods are returning the correct values, seeing if the player is being redirected appropriately and requests are being halted.

-At the moment we have the UI tier at : 63% Code Coverage and 58% missed branches. the model tier is at 89% code coverage and 83% missed branches. the application tier is at
+At the current moment, we have the UI tier at 83% code coverage and 92% missed branches.
+The model tier is at 89% code coverage and 83% missed branches.
+The application tier is at 100% code coverage and the missed branches is at 100%.

 ### Acceptance Testing
 Currently we have completed and passed all necessary acceptance criteria tests for